The Melchizedek Priest King FactorWritten by Moriel Administrator

 Because Jesus is from the tribe of Judah (not Levi) who is to be king, appointed an eternal priest of this order, it makes sense Melchizedek was in the line of Shem and not a Cannanite; as Abraham"s father (Terah) was of this line.

 Richardson"s view of general revelation fully diminishes the importance of the Melchizedek priesthood.
 Some consider Melchizedek a theophany, which certainly does not fit in Richardson"s scenario of others like him elsewhere in the world.
 If Melchizedek is a pre-incarnate Christ who meets Abraham then Richardson is horribly wrong.
-Then what Richardson is saying is that God became others afterward.
+In that case, what Richardson is saying is that God became others afterward.

 Contrary to Richardson"s position, this priest did have direct knowledge (as Job did- Heb.5:1).